 Hives are swollen, red bumps on the skin that may itch, burn or sting.
-They may be caused by food allergies or by your skin coming into contact with something you are allergic to.
+They may be caused by food allergies or by your skin touching something with which you are allergic.
 Hives can appear anywhere on your body, including your face, throat, tongue or ears.

 An itchy throat may be caused by food allergies or an allergic reaction to dust, pollen, mold, and animal dander.
 Discomfort from an itchy throat can range from mild to severe.

 A rash is a patch of skin that may be itchy, red, scaly, or raw.
 It may be caused by an allergic reaction to something that touched your skin.
 Rashes may resemble a burn and may be raised or consist of bumps.